 For starters, it has the second largest selection of airlines offering flights overseas and onto the European continent.
 Even better, you can get discount flights in and out of Gatwick with EasyJet, Ryanair, and other low cost airlines in Europe, while enjoying the amenities of a large international airport.

 In terms of location and accessibility, the Gatwick Express only takes 30 minutes, nonstop, between the airport and London’s Victoria Station.
 If you are looking to save lots of money, you can take the coach services to and from the airport via Easybus and National Express.

 The airport itself is pretty straightforward; with only two terminals (North and South) there’s not a lot of stress navigating the airport.
 When it comes to things to do, the North Terminal has much more going on than the South.

-Hands down, Gatwick beats Heathrow when it comes to border control waiting times as it has a much more efficient system and a smaller passenger load.
+In the Gatwick vs. Heathrow debate, Gatwick beats Heathrow hands down when it comes to border control waiting times as it has a much more efficient system and a smaller passenger load.